aditya12333/Credit-Card-Defaulters/README.md

 ## Approach and Project cycle
 ![Screenshot 2021-03-03 204241](https://user-images.githubusercontent.com/54364376/109826645-01467a00-7c61-11eb-955b-b5f3e91935ee.png)

-* Data Exploration: Exploring the dataset using pandas, numpy etc.
-* Data Cleaning: Cleaning the dataset using pandas and numpy, handling null values.
-* EDA: Performing exploratory data analysis.
-* Model building: Build model using ML algorithms.
-* Pickel File: Select the model with best accuracy and save to a pickle file.

 ## Tchnology Used
 * Jupyter Notebook
 * For visualization seaborn has been used.